 Having a safety net in case of a job loss or reduced hours can give you peace of mind that you'll still have a source of income no matter what happens.

 With many people safe at home, now is the time to strategize ways of turning a hobby into a side hustle.
-Earning extra income can also come from other resources like driving for a ride-share or delivery service like Doordash or Postmates, babysitting, or selling possessions you no longer need or use.
+Earning extra income can also come from other resources like driving for a ride-share or delivery service like DoorDash, babysitting, selling possessions you no longer need or use, or looking for a part-time gig.

 Earning extra income doesn't mean you have to set out and start a new business, but you should have options and a ‘plan B' in place.
 The money you earn from these activities may seem insignificant when compared to what you are earning from a full-time day job, but the income seems like everything when you have no other income coming in.